jenyasubbotina/EasyCard/README.md

 Give the application permission to write and read files from external storage (app will request it itself).

-Don't judge strictly, this is my first Android application for the public.

 Caution!
 High content of shit-code!!!